 OVAC is Cavo reversed, and the cooking inverts expectations too.
 Signature dishes include fresh sea urchin with grilled bread and lobster spaghetti pomodoro.
 Santorini dessert wines pair with everything.
 Roka, the more casual venue, handles lighter meals by the pool.
 Both face the caldera.
 Reserve OVAC for sunset dinner on your first night.
 It books out fast.

-A Guest Score of 10 out of 10, the highest in Santorini.
-What scores can't capture: the private plunge pool at dawn, before staff or other guests are awake, when the caldera is just yours.
+What the scores can't capture: the private plunge pool at dawn, before staff or other guests are awake, when the caldera is just yours.
 That morning stillness is what reviewers keep writing about, and what brings people back a second and third time.

 Target September for warm sea without crowds.
 Book July–August five to six months ahead.
 Skip November–March: the island is closed.

-File closes at ULTRA.
+File closes at VERY HIGH.
 Book direct four months out for shoulder season light.
 Skip if quiet privacy matters; the caldera-edge pools are photographed constantly.